realmoreirabruno/realmoreirabruno/README.md

 - 👋 Hi, I’m @realmoreirabruno
-- 👀 I’m interested in Mobile Development.
+- 👀 I've worked for 2 years in Android Development with Kotlin for Motorola.
 - 📫 How to reach me realmoreirabruno@gmail.com

 <!---